alikamp/Parks-Node-Ejection-Protocol/SUPPORT.md

 Neither panned out.
 So I kept building.

-In early 2026 I taught myself orbital mechanics, wrote my own gravitational integrator, and discovered a geometric regularity in few-body dynamics that no one had published before.
-Extended the same principle to cosmological scales and found a signal in real Planck satellite data that domain experts called "very nice and consistent."
-Then applied it to fluid dynamics and demonstrated 37× computational speedup with preserved physics.
+My first battery of books ever read as a teenager was about the wonders of the cosmos, leaned into that once again- wrote my own gravitational integrator, and discovered a geometric regularity in few-body dynamics that no one had published before.
+With momentum turned my gaze to cosmological scales and found a signal in real Planck satellite data that domain experts called "very nice and consistent."
+Then flowed to fluid dynamics and demonstrated 37× computational speedup with preserved physics.

 Three fields.
 Three results.
-One principle.
-From a laptop in Kauai.
+From a laptop in the Central Pacific.

-I'm working toward financial stability, a foot in the door at a research institution, and maybe starting a family.
-Every dollar helps me keep doing this work.
+Any dollars are appreciated or drop me a note-alikamp@gmail.com, Id be curious to know how your using it.

 ---

-**Venmo:** `@alika-p`
+**Venmo:** @alika-p

+---